Military Question: Background

 The Imperial Brazilian Army had little political power in the Empire of Brazil until the Paraguayan War (1864–1870).
 This lack of influence was evident in the 1850 reform, when the then minister of war, Felizardo de Sousa e Melo, determined that promotions would be made based on merit rather than aristocratic origin and established a degree at the Military Academy as a requirement to reach the officer corps.
 In this way, the elite lost interest in military careers, and positions began to be filled by the children of military personnel and small employees.

 The Brazilian victory in the Paraguayan War was decisive both for the consolidation of the army and for the formation of an institutional consciousness among the military.
+After the conflict, military officers entered the cabinet more frequently, while the army took control of the National Guard and by 1873 had established a nationwide monopoly on organized violence.
 Furthermore, the five-year stay of the regular army and volunteer corps in the Platine republics also contributed to the spread of republicanism among the troops.
 Once the conflict was over, army officers had high expectations regarding recognition of their sacrifices and achievements during the long campaign.
 The imperial government, in turn, afraid that a group of ex-combatants, armed and influenced by their superiors, could become involved in violent clashes against the regime, opted for a discreet reception and measures for a rapid demobilization and fragmentation of the units.
-In the officers' view, such attitude represented a disregard for military honor and merits.
+In the officers' view, such an attitude represented a disregard for military honor and merits.